VictorHachard/game-engine/README.md

 }
 ```

-The second step is to override several methode :
+The second step is to override several methods:

 - The initSetting
 - The initLevel